DeceulaerAdrien/chat/README.md

 ## Missions :

 We have to make a real time chat using node.js , express.js and socket.io

-step 1 : Register.
+step 1 : Register
-step 2 : login/logout.
+step 2 : login/logout
-step 3 : message.
+step 3 : message

 [link]()